SoftwareAG/terracotta-cloud/kubernetes/aws-kops/README.md

 ## Logging in to Docker Store

-Terracotta DB images are distributed via Docker Store.
+Terracotta DB images are distributed via Docker Store; but if the images are stored on another registry, you can skip that part.

 In a web browser, go to the [TerracottaDB page on Docker Store](https://store.docker.com/images/softwareag-terracottadb)  and then "Proceed to checkout"